 Ease of Use

-In the decision of a front load vs. top load washing machine, ease of use is an important factor considering how often we do laundry.
+For the pros and cons of front load washer vs top load washer features, ease of use is an important factor considering how often we do laundry.
 A top loading washing machine is easily loaded from a standing position by opening the lid on the top.
 This top lid also allows you to throw items in during a wash cycle without risking leaks or interrupting the cycle.

 A front load washer requires you to bend when loading, which isn’t always easy or convenient.
 Given the position of the door, it locks during a cleaning cycle to prevent leaks so any forgotten items have to be added to a separate load.